2027 Men's Rugby World Cup

-The 2027 Rugby World Cup is scheduled to be the eleventh edition of the Rugby World Cup, the quadrennial world championship for men's rugby union teams.
-It is scheduled to take place in Australia in 2027.
+The 2027 Men's Rugby World Cup is scheduled to be the 11th edition of the Rugby World Cup, the quadrennial world championship for men's rugby union teams.
+It is scheduled to take place in Australia from 1 October to 13 November 2027.
+It will be the first tournament to be branded as the Men's Rugby World Cup, a change that was announced in October 2023 to promote gender parity.
+It will also be the first to host 24 teams.